Unit Guide for Daily Warm-Ups

 Week 1

-• Thursday: Who was President Herbert Hoover?
+• Thursday: Who was Herbert Hoover and what was his approach?

 Week 2

-• Tuesday: What were Hoovervilles?
+• Tuesday: What were Hoovervilles and what did they show?

-• Wednesday: What was the Dust Bowl?
+• Wednesday: What caused the Dust Bowl?

 Week 3